naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 Introduction
 ------------

-This guide is designed to provide background information on OpenExo’s software.
-This system is designed to be flexible, where the system can be easily adapted to the user’s needs, changing the motors used, number of joints, etc.
+This guide is designed to provide background information on OpenExo’s software, which was designed to be easily adapted to the user’s needs (e.g.,changing the motors used, number of joints, etc).

 Code Location
 ~~~~~~~~~~~~~

-If you are reading this you have found the location, but for completeness it can be found `here <https://github.com/naubiomech/ExoCode/tree/nano_teensy_board>`__
+If you are reading this you have likely found the location, but for completeness it can be found `here <https://github.com/naubiomech/ExoCode/tree/nano_teensy_board>`__

 Style Guide
 ~~~~~~~~~~~